danieldbls/danieldbls/README.md

 - Hi, I’m @danieldbls
 - I’m interested in software development
-- I’m currently learning HTML, CSS and JavaScript.
+- I’m currently learning Python and SQL
-- How to reach me danieldelmorobrito214@gmail.com
+- How to reach me danieldelmoro224@gmail.com

 <!---
 danieldbls/danieldbls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.